WildfireGPT: Tailored Large Language Model for Wildfire Analysis

 The reality is more nuanced, especially in complex domains like climate change.
 Users may start with a vague idea or an unclear question, requiring several rounds of interactions to clarify their needs and thoughts.
 To that end, we prototype WildfireGPT, an LLM agent with a specific focus on wildfire analysis, designed to engage with the users actively and convert their wildfire-related inquiries into actionable insights.
 This is achieved through targeted questioning, strategic planning, and detailed analysis of a wide range of climate projections and wildfire-related literature.
-Typically, wildfire hazard mitigation experts use a range of tools, including GIS, remote sensing, fire modeling software, weather monitoring systems, drones, simulation training, and data analytics, to predict fire behavior, assess risks, and develop mitigation strategies.
-Their work is essential in safeguarding lives, property, and natural resources from wildfires, leveraging a blend of scientific knowledge, technical proficiency, and policy development.
-In this regard, the WildfireGPT is specifically designed to enhance this process by providing comprehensive, user-specific insights with data-driven evidence.
+Moving beyond~\cite{vaghefi2023chatclimate, thulke2024climategpt, nguyen2024simulating}, WildfireGPT supports multi-round conversations that consider chat histories, addressing localized climate concerns based on asker's unique professional backgrounds and feedbacks.
+We aim to assist a wide range of wildfire hazard mitigation experts as end users in data analysis and policy development by providing comprehensive, reliable, and user-specific insights with data-driven evidence.